UBC-MOAD/docs/ssh_access.rst

     $ scp my-local-file "graham:$SCRATCH/"

-The quotes around :kbd:`"graham:$SCRATCH/"` are necessary to prevent your local shell from expanding the :envvar:`SCRATCH` environment variable.
+The quotes around ``"graham:$SCRATCH/"`` are necessary to prevent your local shell from expanding the :envvar:`SCRATCH` environment variable.

-To copy a file from your scratch space on :kbd:`graham` to your current directory on your local computer use:
+To copy a file from your scratch space on ``graham`` to your current directory on your local computer use:

 .. code-block:: bash